Comparing AI Grading Tools in 2025: Which Platforms Actually Support STEM, Essays & Complex Assignments?

 Standout features:

-Answer Grouping: Gradescope's core innovation is grouping similar student responses.
+- Answer Grouping: Gradescope's core innovation is grouping similar student responses.
 Teachers grade one example from each response cluster, and that grading applies to all similar answers.
-This dramatically speeds up repetitive grading.

 Limitations: